MediciHouse07/Learning_Records/economic_money_banking.md

 - financial instability social instability
 - at war CB became financing agent of the GOV

+# Week 9
+## Lecture 15

+### 1-1

+2022/08/26

+### 1-2

+2022/08/26

+- firm discount in London, but firm are not in England
+- issue a bill of exchange
+- in this case, foreign exchange needs to be considered
+- second graph is about dealers and banks
+- dealers will have another relation with BOE
+- in the first graph is shows city of London Banks

 # Lecture Week11
 ## Lec 1
 2022/03/18:💫 All finished <br>